 I’ve gotten this question a lot so I thought I’d answer it for you here.
 Yes, it’s similar in ingredients but very different in labor intensity.
 Both use the “laminated dough” process, which is essentially the layering of butter and dough, then rolled out, as described above.

 To achieve puff pastry, you’ll need to create over seven hundred layers of butter and dough.
 Crescent rolls have just a few layers, making the final product very different.
-Although you can certainly use them interchangeably in recipes, some will work better than others, as puff pastry won’t have the same soft texture after baking as the crescent dough.
+Although you can certainly use them interchangeably in crescent roll recipes, some will work better than others, as puff pastry won’t have the same soft texture after baking as the crescent dough.

 If the above descriptions have you wanting to run out and buy the ingredients to make homemade crescent rolls, by all means, do it!
 Once you’ve mastered the technique, you can still purchase refrigerated dough for everyday meals and save the labor for special occasions.